microsoft/responsible-ai-toolbox-mitigations/docs/install_guide.rst

 Installation guide
 ==================

-Responsible AI Toolbox Mitigations requires Python 3.7, 3.8, or 3.9.
+Responsible AI Mitigations requires Python 3.7, 3.8, or 3.9.
 Make sure you have one of these Python versions before continuing.

 To install, open your console and type: